 Prof. J. Berkhof

 Prof. Berkhof is head of the Department of Epidemiology and Data Science.
-He is trained as an econometrician and has 20 years expertise in statistical and modelling research.
-He is responsible for methodology and statistical data analyses of the screening trials, and is leading the cost-effectiveness modelling analyses performed by Stichting VUMC.
-He was also the principal investigator of the IMPROVE self-sampling trial, is member of the national health council in the Netherlands.
-He published >200 articles on HPV, methodology, screening, public health and statistics.
+He has 20 years' experience in statistical and modelling research.
+He is responsible for the methodology and statistical data analyses of HPV screening trials, performed by Stichting VUMC.
+He was also the principal investigator of the IMPROVE self-sampling trial and is a member of the national health council in the Netherlands.
+He published >200 articles on HPV, methodology, cost-effectiveness, screening, public health and statistics.

 Prof. R.D.
 Steenbergen